danielmoi/magic-date-helper/README.md

 - Timestamp

-Now with the magic ability to _adjust_ dates – for example:
+Now with the magic ability to _manipulate_ dates – for example:

 ```
 Mon Oct 23 2017 20:42:02 GMT+1100 (AEDT)